guedou/TS-453Be/doc/fan_control.md

 ## Running QNAP in a chroot

 The `hal_event` can be run on a regular Ubuntu installation.
-It is a really good news that indicates that no kernel modules is required to interact with fan controls.
+It is really good news that indicates that no kernel modules is required to interact with fan controls.
 From a QTS installation, you need to retrieve `hal_event`, `hal_daemon`, `hal_tool`, their corresponding shared libraries as well as configuration information with `hal_tool dump`.

 Then, you need to create the chroot using the following commands:
 ```